 The downtown development district was established in 1976 is at the heart of Imlay City.
 The Downtown Development Authority (DDA) is the governmental agency responsible for improvement of public spaces, running activities, and facilitation of Tax Increment Financing (TIF) funds within this established district area.
-The DDA area encompasses the traditional downtown along Almont Avenue and Third Street, industrial area long Second Street, industrial area along Industrial Pkwy, commercial development along Capac Road (old M-21) and the Cedar Street (Van Dyke M-53) commercial corridor from the City's limits to the north to south to Borland Road.
+The DDA area encompasses the traditional downtown along Almont Avenue and Third Street, industrial area long Second Street, industrial area along Industrial Pkwy, commercial development along Capac Road (old M-21) and the Cedar Street (Van to the north to south to Borland Road.